Frameworks

 Step 1: Deliver a Moment Worth Talking About

-You cannot ask for a referral if the experience does not warrant one.
-The system starts with delivery — specifically, delivery that creates a remarkable moment.
+You can't ask for a referral if the experience doesn't warrant one.
+The system starts with delivery - exactly, delivery that creates a notable moment.

 Not adequate delivery.
 Not “meeting expectations.”
 A specific moment that the customer notices, feels, and could describe to someone else.

-This does not require extraordinary effort.
+This doesn't require extraordinary effort.
 It requires specificity:

 The moment must happen before the ask.
 If you ask for a referral after a merely adequate experience, you get polite silence.
 If you ask after a moment that made the customer feel valued, you get enthusiastic introductions.